B6-WealthCode RentVsBuy

 - When you buy a home, a huge percentage of your payment disappears too.Especially in the early years.

-- Because mortgages are heavily front-loaded with interest.Most people don’t realize how extreme this becomes over thirty years.
+- Because mortgages are heavily front-loaded with interest, most people don't realise how extreme this becomes over 30 years.

-- Meaning someone may end up paying nearly one million dollars total for a four-hundred-thousand-dollar house.And that’s before property taxes.
+- Meaning someone may end up paying nearly $1 million total for a $400,000 house.And that's before property taxes.

-- Before homeowners insurance.Before maintenance.Before repairs.That’s when Marcus realized something most buyers ignore.
+- Before homeowners insurance.Before maintenance.Before repairs.That's when Marcus realised something most buyers ignore.

 - The mortgage payment is not the true cost of ownership.It's just the starting point.Then come property taxes.